zhx-main/ConvsPPIS/README.md

 # ConvsPPIS
-The Prediction of Protein-protein Interaction Sites -Datas
+The Prediction of Protein-protein Interaction Sites
+-Datas
 	the protein sequence of DBv5-Sel and CAPRI-Alone and its corresponding lables
+-Model
+  the model we used : CNN and FCN